RyanKung/castorix/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License v2.0 - see the [LICENSE](LICENSE) file for details.

+**Important:** GPLv2 is a copyleft license that requires derivative works to also be licensed under GPLv2.
+If you plan to use this library in a proprietary application, please contact the maintainers for alternative licensing options.

 ## Acknowledgments